 Employees experiencing COVID-like symptoms should contact their healthcare provider for diagnosis, testing and/or treatment.
-If an employee is advised to quarantine or isolate due to possible COVID-19 exposure, tests positive for COVID-19, or believes they have been in close contact with someone who has tested positive for COVID-19, they should contact Human Resources by phone (610-683-1353) or email (email@example.com).
+If an employee tests positive for COVID-19, they should contact Human Resources by phone (610-683-1353) or email (email@example.com).

-Employees are to follow CDC guidance for the general public for quarantine and isolation.
+Employees are to follow their healthcare provider’s instructions in accordance with CDC guidance for isolation and exposure precautions.
 Notably, employees who test positive for COVID-19 should stay home for days 1-5 and isolate from others.
 Employees can end isolation after day five if they are fever-free for 24 hours (without the use of fever-reducing medication) and their symptoms have improved.
 Employees should then wear a well-fitted mask for days 6-10 any time they are around others.

 - Reminder for those with symptoms: Day 0 is your first day of symptoms.
 Day 1 is the first full day after your symptoms developed.